Edward A. Bayer

-Early life

-Edward A. Bayer was born on January 4, 1947, in Detroit, Michigan, US to Adele A. and Harmon S. Bayer.

-Edward (“Ed” or “Eddie”) spent most of his primary school years in a predominantly Jewish northwest Detroit neighborhood, where so many of his fellow Baby Boomers lived.
-Here his Jewish identity, and other aspects of his identity, was established.
-The eldest of four siblings, two brothers (Gerald E. and Charles S.) and later a sister (Irene S.), he demonstrated many talents at an early age by organizing creative games, baseball competitions, productions, nature outings and other diversions.
-His interest in science and animals was formed early as exhibited by many excursions with his brothers into the "wilds".
-When his family moved to the Detroit suburb of West Bloomfield, his first year in Junior High School, Ed continued his creative pursuits.
-Demonstrating remarkable artistic tendencies even as a toddler, he used his skills to produce a puppet show, designing and creating by hand all the puppets and guiding his brothers in every aspect of the production.

-Ed was known in High School as a jokester and often combined this with his love of Science, and repeatedly topped his Chemistry teacher by proving him wrong in a funny and delicate way.

 Education

 He graduated with B.Sc. and M. Sc. in Zoology and Biology in University of Michigan and Wayne State University.
 He immigrated to Israel in 1971.
 He then graduated a Ph.D. in biophysics from the Weizmann Institute of Science, under the supervision of Meir Wilchek.
-Edward A. Bayer became a professor in the Weizmann Institute of Science in 2001 and published over 400 scientific papers in reputed journals.
-He is a member of the Scientific Advisory Board, of US-Department of Energy BioEnergy Science Center (BESC) since 2008 and of the Israel VATAT Planning and Budgeting Committee: National Subcommittee on "Energy & the Environment" and also serves as editor in several distinguished scientific journals.
+Edward A. Bayer became a professor in the Weizmann Institute of Science in 2001 and published over 400 scientific papers.
+He is a member of the Scientific Advisory Board, of US-Department of Energy BioEnergy Science Center (BESC) since 2008 and of the Israel VATAT Planning and Budgeting Committee: National Subcommittee on "Energy & the Environment" and also serves as editor in several scientific journals.